Skip to main content

 Biography

 Before joining the Department of Archaeology at Durham, I lectured in Egyptian and Sudanese archaeology at the University of Cambridge, where I also held a research appointment at Emmanuel College.
-Before that, I held a research position in Germany, where I also taught both undergraduate and graduate students.
+Prior to this, I held a research position in Germany, where I taught both undergraduate and graduate students.
 I have worked continuously in Egypt and Sudan for over a decade.

-I am currently Assistant Director of the Sanam Temple Project, having led excavations at a temple built by Taharqa in the Fourth Nile Cataract region in collaboration with New York University.
-In collaboration with Sudan’s National Corporation for Antiquities and Museums (NCAM), I also co-direct a field project on the 18th Dynasty tomb of Djehutyhotep, which was relocated from Lower Nubia to the Sudan National Museum in Khartoum during the UNESCO Nubian campaign.
-In collaboration with the Section Française de la Direction des Antiquités du Soudan (SFDAS), this project directly contributed to the Sudan Virtual Museum.
-I have also overseen excavations at a large Kerma cemetery at Ginis East, North Sudan.
+I am currently Assistant Director of the Sanam Temple Project, where I have led excavations at a temple built by Taharqa in the Fourth Nile Cataract region in collaboration with New York University.
+In partnership with Sudan’s National Corporation for Antiquities and Museums (NCAM), I also co‑direct a field project on the 18th‑Dynasty tomb of Djehutyhotep, which was relocated from Lower Nubia to the Sudan National Museum in Khartoum during the UNESCO Nubian Campaign.
+In collaboration with the Section Française de la Direction des Antiquités du Soudan (SFDAS), this project has contributed directly to the Sudan Virtual Museum.
+I have also overseen excavations at a large Kerma‑period cemetery at Ginis East, North Sudan.

-In Egypt, I have excavated at Amarna under Barry Kemp and in the Theban Necropolis (modern-day Luxor), where I remain actively involved in fieldwork.
-Currently, I am also Assistant Director of Durham University’s field project at Saïs with Professor Penny Wilson.
+In Egypt, I have excavated at Amarna under Barry Kemp and in the Theban Necropolis (modern Luxor), where I remain actively involved in fieldwork.
+I am also involved in Durham University’s long‑term field project at Saïs.

 Research

-My current research, funded by the British Academy, explores the New Kingdom Egyptian colonisation of Nubia by examining how Egyptian-style objects helped shape local social relations in the colony.
-For this project, I investigate how various foreign objects undergo material and symbolic “metamorphoses” to perform essentially local tasks, using a range of archaeological science techniques.
-Among the objects and materials analysed are kohl and other make-up substances, coffins and funerary masks, clay figurines, copper alloys, and gold.
+My current research, funded by the British Academy and the Wainwright Fund, examines New Kingdom Egyptian colonisation in Nubia by exploring how Egyptian‑style objects shaped local social relations in colonial contexts.
+The project investigates how foreign objects underwent material and symbolic “metamorphoses” as they were incorporated into local practices, using a range of archaeological science techniques.
+Materials studied include kohl and other cosmetic substances, coffins and funerary masks, clay figurines, copper alloys, and gold.

-Funded by the Michela Schiff Giorgini Foundation, I am also collaborating with colleagues at NYU, the British Museum, and the University of Neuchâtel to expand these results by exploring Kerma Period make-up recipes and other organic materials, as well as Napatan Period faience and copper alloys.
+With funding from the Michela Schiff Giorgini Foundation, I am collaborating with colleagues at New York University, the British Museum, and the University of Neuchâtel to expand this work through the study of Kerma‑period cosmetic recipes and organic materials, as well as Napatan‑period faience and copper alloys.

-In Egypt, my current work focuses on the Nubian diaspora during the New Kingdom.
-This research is primarily based on epigraphic work in the late 18th Dynasty Theban tomb of Neferhotep (TT 49).
+My research in Egypt focuses on the Nubian diaspora during the New Kingdom and is primarily based on epigraphic work in the late 18th‑Dynasty Theban tomb of Neferhotep (TT 49).

-My research has a strong theoretical dimension, with a particular focus on postcolonial and decolonial theories as tools for building bottom-up interpretations of the ancient past through material culture.
-My research interests include the study of past forms of colonisation and alternatives to colonial imposition; social stratification and power; relations of production and consumption; and how inequalities shape the expression of identities through material culture.
+My work has a strong theoretical dimension, drawing particularly on postcolonial and decolonial approaches to develop bottom‑up interpretations of the ancient past through material culture.
+My research interests include forms of colonial domination and alternatives to colonial imposition, social stratification and power, relations of production and consumption, and the role of inequality in shaping identities through material culture.

-More recently, my interest in decolonial theory has led me to explore the potential integration of academic knowledge systems and traditional Indigenous modes of thinking in the study of the archaeological past.
-I am currently developing this new research avenue in Brazil and Mozambique.
+More recently, my engagement with decolonial theory has led me to explore interactions between academic knowledge systems and Indigenous modes of thinking in archaeological research.
+I am currently developing this line of inquiry in Brazil and Mozambique.

 Research interests